Flame retardant: Use

-Cotton fabrics have been frequently used worldwide because of their advantageous properties with regard to thermal insulation, biocompatibility and great moisture absorption and breathability performances.
+Cotton fabrics have been frequently used worldwide because of their advantageous properties with regard to thermal insulation, biocompatibility and moisture absorption and breathability performance.
 These advantages indicate potential applications of cotton fabrics in protective clothing and human health.
-However, natural cotton fabric is highly flammable and will rapidly burn out.
-This fatal drawback reveals a potential danger and limits the use of cotton fabrics.
-Therefore, treating cotton fabrics to obtain fire-resistant cotton fabrics is important.
+However, natural cotton fabric is flammable and will rapidly burn.
+This drawback limits the use of cotton fabrics.
+Therefore, treating cotton fabrics to obtain a fire-resistant fabric is important.

 Firefighters, or those exposed to flames on a regular basis, rely on flame-retardant cotton for both protection and comfort.
-Typically, their undergarments beneath the heavier fire-resistant gear are made of flame-retardant cotton or another breathable, organic fabric that's been treated to resist ignition.
+Typically, their undergarments beneath the heavier fire-resistant gear are made of flame-retardant cotton or another breathable, organic fabric that has been treated to resist ignition.

 Polymers containing nitrogen, sodium, and phosphorus atoms can work as materials for fire-resistant cellulosic textiles, such as cotton or rayon.
-Specifically, organic polymers can work as a flame-retardant due to the presence of one or all three types of these elements.
+Specifically, organic polymers can work as a flame retardant due to the presence of one or all three types of these elements.
 These atoms can be in the original polymers, or they can be incorporated by chemical modification.
 Flame retardant materials and coatings are being developed that are phosphorus and bio-based.